 A prolific author of a more than a dozen comprehensive (and comprehensible!) guides on various risk management topics, Melanie has delivered countless workshops, seminars, and keynote presentations for organizations simply unwilling to leave success to chance.
 Melanie earned a Bachelor of Arts Degree in Urban Affairs from American University (Washington, DC) and a Juris Doctor from George Mason University (Arlington, VA).
 She is a member of the District of Columbia Bar Association.

-Melanie is the former chair of the Legal Section Council of ASAE/The Center for Association Leadership, and during 2010-2013 she served on the Not-for-Profit Advisory Committee (NAC) of the Financial Accounting Standards Board (www.fasb.org).
+In addition to her professional career, Melanie is an active volunteer in both professional organizations and community-serving nonprofits.
+She currently serves on the boards of three national organizations: the American Foundation for the Blind, the National Human Services Assembly, and the United Methodist Insurance Company.
+Melanie is the former chair of the Legal Section Council of ASAE/The Center for Association Leadership, and during 2010-2013 she served on the Not-for-Profit Advisory Committee (NAC) of the Financial Accounting Standards Board.

 Upcoming Speaking Engagements